nubbsterr/ELK-SIEM-Setup/README.md

 Firstly, we will be installing `apt-transport-https`, which on its own enables APT transport to be done w/ HTTPS and not HTTP; slightly more secure stuff for our VM which could prove useful for production environments.

 Run `sudo apt install apt-transport-https -y` and continue.
-Next we add the GPG key for Elasticsearch and its repo to our ubuntu sources.
+Next we add the GPG key for Elasticsearch and its repo to our Ubuntu sources.

 Run `wget -qO - https://artifacts.elastic.co/GPG-KEY-elasticsearch | sudo apt-key add -` to add the GPG key and `echo "deb https://artifacts.elastic.co/packages/7.x/apt stable main" | sudo tee /etc/apt/sources.list.d/elastic-7.x.list` to see the repo in our ubuntu sources.
 ![GPG and repo added!](https://github.com/nubbsterr/ELK-SIEM-Setup/blob/main/screenshots/gpg-repo-success.png)

 Success!
 Update our packages then install elasticsearch.
 Run `sudo apt update -y && sudo apt install elasticsearch -y`.

-Now that elasticsearch is installed, we need to reload all running daemons and services on our VM.
+Now that Elasticsearch is installed, we need to reload all running daemons and services on our VM.
 Since we are adding a new service (Elasticsearch), this is necessary.
 It wasn't needed for SSH since we changed nothing with configuration files, and configuration is already handled by apt (to my knowledge) but for Elasticsearch, we will be modifying our configuration files.

-We will want to confirm that elasticsearch is actually on our system, so run `sudo systemctl status elasticsearch.service`, we preferably want to see a 'dead' process.
+We will want to confirm that Elasticsearch is actually on our system, so run `sudo systemctl status elasticsearch.service`, we preferably want to see a 'dead' process.
 ![Yes I did a typo.](https://github.com/nubbsterr/ELK-SIEM-Setup/blob/main/screenshots/elasticsearch-success.png)

 Real talk, I included that typo to show that I am human just like you.
-Creating this guide is both for my learning and so you can get a lovely homelab setup to enjoy cybersec :) With that being said, we are officially finished the installation phase for elasticsearch and will now get to configuring it.
+Creating this guide is both for my learning and so you can get a lovely homelab setup to enjoy cybersec :) With that being said, we are officially finished the installation phase for Elasticsearch and will now get to configuring it.

 # Configuring Elasticsearch and Running the Cluster
-This step is entirely for configuring elasticsearch; telling it how to run, what ports it needs, communication, etc.
+This step is entirely for configuring Elasticsearch; telling it how to run, what ports it needs, communication, etc.

 Open `/etc/elasticsearch/elasticsearch.yml` in a text editor (neovim da goat).
 If you are using a terminal editor like me, run `sudo EDITOR_OF_CHOICE ELASTICSEARCH.YML PATH`.
 Firstly, we will edit the cluster.name property to be the name of your choice for your homelab.
 ![Delete those pesky pound symbols.](https://github.com/nubbsterr/ELK-SIEM-Setup/blob/main/screenshots/edit-elasticsearch-config.png)